TatsuyaShirakawa/covec/README.md

 ## build

-Run build.sh on the top of the repository, then covec is created in the build directory.
+Run build.sh on the top of the repository, then covec will be created in the build directory.

 ## sample

-covec's input file is composed of space-separated lines as bellow:
+Each line of the covec's input file should be tab-separated and has same number of fields.
+Sampele of this is like bellow:

 ```
 the cat sat